lupyuen/lupyuen.github.io/src/purescript.md

 [(Run the __Modified JavaScript__)](https://lupyuen.github.io/nuttx-purescript-parser/)

-_How is the Modified JavaScript imported by NuttX Emulator?_
+_How is this JavaScript imported by NuttX Emulator?_

 NuttX Emulator imports the __Modified JavaScript__ for NuttX Log Parser like this: [index.html](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/purescript/index.html#L48-L61)